keithlennox/pern-stack-demo/README.md

-# CRUD Demo
+# PERN Stack Demo

-A simple CRUD app that can add, update, or delete users.
+A simple PERN stack (postgres, express, react, node) application that uses postgraphile in the backend to automatically generate a GraphQL API.
+CRUD operations permit adding, updating or deleting users in a PostgreSQL database.

 ## Frontend
 React
-State management is handled by React hooks (useState, useEffect, useContext) + context API.
+State management: React hooks (useState, useEffect, useContext) + context API.
-Navigation: conditional rendering
-Connect to backend: Apollo
+GraphQL requests: Apollo Client

 ## Backend
-Backend: node.js
+node.js
 Web server: express / postgraphile
-Connect backend to db: postgraphile

 ## Database
 PostgreSQL

 Use the following commands to create the database required for this demo: